Jamiree/jamiree.github.io/_pages/stem.md

 I've compiled a list of STEM Resources because I wanted to share effective teaching tools that have helped me.
 This list is of course not exhaustive, so if you come across a good/fun resource feel free to send it my way.
+There's numerous textbooks on each subject mentioned,

 Learn Math:
 - [Paul's online math notes](https://tutorial.math.lamar.edu/) has everything for high school and undergraduate students learning math.
 Notes, Practice problems with step-by-step solutions, clear explanations, and it's free and easy to access.

-- For linear algebra, check out the series by [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw).
+- For linear algebra, calculus, and more, check out the series by [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw).

+- For abstract algebra, number theory, mathematica, and more, check out [Socratica](https://www.youtube.com/@Socratica/playlists).

 - For nonlinear dynamical systems and more, check out [Shane Ross](https://www.youtube.com/user/RossDynamicsLab).
 He's kind enough to upload many lectures to youtube for free.